alt5474n/5474n.github.io/_posts/2020-05-03-gardening.md

 title: OurFirstGarden.ppt
 ---

+# STEP ONE: Put something in the ground

 Built a couple garden beds over the weekend and planted some vegetables.

 Growing our own food is a target goal for us.
 While we're nowhere near achieving that goal, this is a great first step.